cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 This scenario implement the shortest path routing logic giving an high cost to link $R1-R2$ We can change the scheme like this but this will make the net converge in another state, just moving the congestion in another place, as shown in the picture:
 ![[Pasted image 20241209143241.png]]
-We would like to have a technology that supports traffic engineering: a function that allows a net operator to balance the load.
+We would like to have a technology that supports ==traffic engineering==: a function that allows a net operator to balance the load.
 MPLS can state, for instance, that red flow is the only one that can pass through this link.
 So we are actually creating a LSP.
 The picture below, represent the best scenario:
 ![[Pasted image 20241209143413.png]]
 How can I find a router configuration like that?
 There are other uni subjects that explain this problem.
 ## Fast Recovery after Failure Service